Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 The city, Davie is kind of a "blah" town.
 Nothing but cookie cutter houses and starbucks, hows that for culture.
 Ft.
 Laud, and Miami are relativly close.

-Many applicants wished they had known about the long wait times and unexpected delays during the interview process, as well as the need to prepare for specific questions related to their academic performance.
-Suggestions included bringing snacks, researching the school thoroughly, and being prepared for a less stressful interview experience than anticipated.
+Most applicants wished they had known about the long wait times and the need to be well-prepared for unexpected questions during the interview process.
+Suggestions included bringing snacks, researching the school thoroughly, and being mentally prepared for delays and a potentially lengthy interview process.

 That first they give you a tour then they do the interview.
 So if your interview is scheduled for 1:00pm that is only check-in time.
 Your actual interview won't happen till about 2 or 3.